Before making an application

 What are the most common reasons for not funding projects?

-• The application didn’t meet the grant criteria/was not eligible
+• The application didn’t meet the grant criteria

 • The application was incomplete

-• Poor performance in the monitoring process for previous grants
+• Poor performance in the reporting process for previous grants

-• Budget does not add up/is not clearly explained
+• The budget does not add up or is not clearly explained

 • The benefits and outcomes of the project are not clearly explained

-• The delivery plan is not thought through/ clearly explained
+• The delivery plan is not thought through or clearly explained

 What are the most compelling reasons for funding projects?